How to Get Sharper Footage With the DJI X5 Professional Camera

-When you set an aperture that is too small, the light literally starts to disperse or diffract meaning it loses it’s clarity.
-As the aperture gets smaller, the light hitting each pixel disperses more and more until it starts to overlap the pixels, like “bleeding”, and therefore hinders the sharpness or quality.
+When you set an aperture that is too small, the light literally starts to disperse or diffract meaning it loses it's clarity.
+As the aperture gets smaller, the light hitting each pixel disperses more and more.
+This happens until it starts to overlap the pixels, like "bleeding", and therefore hinders the sharpness or quality.

-When choosing a lens for M43 cameras, you need to multiply the focal length by 2x in order to get the 35mm equivalent so the Olympus Zuiko 12mm lens effectively becomes a 24mm lens on the X5.
+When choosing a lens for M43 cameras, you need to multiply the focal length by 2x to get the 35mm equivalent.
+So, the Olympus Zuiko 12mm lens effectively becomes a 24mm lens on the X5.

-What many people don’t realise is that you need to do the same for the aperture which is why all M43 lens companies promoting apertures such as f2.8 or f2 are a little misleading.
+What many people don't realise is that you need to do the same for the aperture.
+This is why all M43 lens companies promoting apertures such as f2.8 or f2 are a little misleading.

 You also need to double these apertures to get the equivalent 35mm aperture and this may well affect the diffraction ruling.